 7 Reasons You Need An Instant Pot Pressure Cooker

-- Convenience- Like it’s slightly less attractive and much slower cousin – the slow cooker, the pressure cooker is here to make your life more convenient.
-Toss in your ingredients, the minimum amount of liquid, push a button, walk away for a very short time and your meal is ready to go.
+1. Convenience- Like its slightly less attractive and much slower cousin – the slow cooker, the pressure cooker is here to make your life more convenient.
+Toss in your ingredients and the minimum amount of liquid, push a button, and walk away for a very short time.
+After that, your meal is ready to go!
 You can convert many of your favorite slow cooker recipes into pressure cooker recipes with the right amount of liquid.

-- Speed- Instead of spending 8 hours making a roast how about 60 minutes, yep I did it.
+2. Speed- Instead of spending 8 hours making a roast, how about 60 minutes, yep I did it.
 Check out my recipe for that HERE.
 Forget to thaw out meat but need a good hearty dinner on the table?
-The pressure cooker can still handle it super quick.
-No more overnight soaking for beans.
+The pressure cooker can still handle it super quick—no more overnight soaking for beans.

-- Versatility- This baby can be used to brown meat, then cook it.
-You can can in your pressure cooker, make bone broth, yogurt, steam, some have slow cooker settings, and the list goes on.
-You can toss out several other appliances when you have a slow cooker which takes me to my next point…..
+3. Versatility- This baby can be used to brown meat, then cook it.
+You can make bone broth, yogurt, and steam, some have slow cooker settings, and the list goes on.
+You can toss out several other appliances when you have a slow cooker which takes me to my next point…

-- Space saver- Because modern pressure cookers do so much you can get rid of your rice cooker, slow cooker, and yogurt maker.
-This reason alone saves on counter space which is always at a premium.
+4. Space saver- Because modern pressure cookers do so much, you can get rid of your rice cooker, slow cooker, and yogurt maker.
+This reason alone saves on counter space, which is always at a premium.
 You can also use it as your big stock pot so that can go in the donation pile too.

-- Nutrients- You might think that pressure cooking would leach the nutrients from your food but it actually does the opposite.
-Because the pressure cooker uses the lower heat more efficiently you actually get more nutrients in your food.
-Many of the nutrients that are “lost” are in the liquid so it is a good idea to just use the minimum that you need and use up that liquid anyway you can to get all the benefits.
+6. Nutrients- You might think that pressure cooking would leach the nutrients from your food, but it actually does the opposite.
+Because the pressure cooker uses the lower heat more efficiently, you actually get more nutrients in your food.
+Don’t lose the nutrients in the liquid.
+It’s a good idea just to use the minimum that you need so you can get all the benefits.

-- Flavor Infusion- The pressure and the cooking speed work together to infuse your food with delicious flavors.
-Use fresh herbs, minimum amounts of liquid, and the awesome browning feature of your pressure cooker to get the most flavor from your meats.
+7. Flavor Infusion- The pressure and the cooking speed work together to infuse your food with delicious flavors.
+Use fresh herbs, minimum amounts of liquid, and the awesome browning feature of your pressure cooker.
+That will help you get the most flavor from your meat.